BentoBoxWorld/Downloads/README.md

 This tool has both a web API, and a (static) React-Based Website.
 To Build the Static website, and generate the Web / API Server, you must do the following:
  1) Install [NodeJS](https://nodejs.org/en/download/package-manager/)
  2) Install Yarn via `npm i -g yarn`
- 3) Run `yarn` in the directory of the website, to build dependancies
+ 3) Run `yarn` in the directory of the website, to build dependencies
  4) (Optional, if build fails) Run `yarn add sqlite3` to install SQLite3
  5) Run `yarn build` to build the web server, API, and Static website
+ 6) (Optional) Copy `env.example.json` to `env.json`, and set your desired settings, removing options that you don't want.
- 6) Run `yarn start` to host the website on port 8080
+ 7) Run `yarn start` to host the website on port 8080

 ### Other:
 `yarn  site` - Rebuilds (in Dev mode) Site Only, and Hosts